aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/shapes-in-charts/_index.md

 ## **Adding Checkbox in the Chart**

-Aspose.Cells allows you to insert checkboxes into a chart sheet by using [**MsoDrawingType**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/msodrawingtype/) enumeration.
+Aspose.Cells allows you to insert checkboxes into a chart sheet by using the [**MsoDrawingType**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing/msodrawingtype/) enumeration.
 The following example demonstrates adding a checkbox to a chart sheet.

 The following image shows the chart sheet with the checkbox in the output file.